ashp15205/PRODIGY/README.md

 4. Feedback Component: Provides personalized feedback based on user interactions.

 ### Running the Application:
-  1. Start the backend server by running

-         uvicorn main:app --reload   // in the backend directory.

-  2. Start the frontend server by running
+  1. Start the frontend server by running

           npm start   // in the frontend directory.

-  3. Access the application at
+  2. Access the application at

           http://localhost:3000.

-#### Once the application is up and running, you're good to go!
-Start exploring the personalized and AI-driven learning experience with Prodigy.